-- Work steadily and conscientiously throughout the course. - Keep abreast of current issues through all media forms e.g. newspaper articles magazines, internet, T.V and radio. - Recall and apply the knowledge, understanding and skills outlined in the specification. - Plan and carry out investigations and tasks, using ICT where appropriate. - Work independently and work with others. - Self-evaluate with a view to improvement. - Think critically and evaluate information - Become actively involved in the practical elements of Home Economics.
+- Work steadily and conscientiously throughout the course. - Keep abreast of current issues through all media forms e.g. newspaper articles magazines, internet, T.V and radio. - Recall and apply the knowledge, understanding and skills outlined in the specification. - Plan and carry out investigations and tasks, using ICT where appropriate. - Work independently and work with others. - Self-evaluate with a view to improvement. - Think critically and evaluate information - Cook regularly at home and at school, a range of sweet and savoury dishes, demonstrating a range of skills.